 Every spring Obubu invites tea enthusiasts and friends to spend the day picking young new tea leaves in a beautiful tea countryside in Wazuka, Kyoto.
 Tea from spring season is the most valued in Japan; and even more special – tea picked during this event will participate in the Japanese National Tea Competition to become Nihon Ichi (a.k.a.
 Japan’s number one).
-In 2018 the event will be held on 19th May.
 Don’t miss a truly unique opportunity!

 Why should you come to the tea picking event?